traderres/webClass/learnAngular/lessons_Angular16/exercises/exercise11a.client-grid-add-grid-page.question.md

-10. Change the column header's so it shows "Start Date" instead of "Start_date"
+10. Change the column headers so it shows "Start Date" instead of "Start_date" Change the column headers so it shows "End Date" instead of "End_date"